 The Navy focused on less ambitious upgrades, initially with the "Block 89A" upgrade, which was to provide a uniform avionics kit for the Prowler fleet, including a GPS receiver, a new electronic flight information system (EFIS), and improvements to the computer and radio systems.
 The Block 89A led the way to the "ICAP III" upgrade.

 The first ICAP-III Prowler performed its initial flight in 2001, with production initiated in 2003 and initial redeliveries in 2005.
-Upgrades are expected to be complete in 2010.
-Along with ICAP-III, the Navy is implementing other improvements for the Prowler fleet, for example night-vision goggle (NVG) compatibility, adding support for NVGs plus modification cockpit and exterior lighting.
+Upgrades were complete in 2010.
+Along with ICAP-III, the Navy implemented other improvements for the Prowler fleet, for example night-vision goggle (NVG) compatibility, adding support for NVGs plus modification cockpit and exterior lighting.

 * The EA-6B was a prominent participant in American conflicts from the end of the Vietnam War.
 There were plans to downsize the Prowler forces from the mid-1990s, but the US Air Force phased out their General Dynamics EF-111A "Spark Vark" fleet of jammer aircraft in 1998, leaving the EA-6B as the "only game in town" for US ECM needs.
 The Prowler force was maintained to provide support for the Air Force along with the Navy and Marines.